The Indian banking industry has become an example of the pace at which it is growing over the past decade or so.

 Since methods of banking have become more digitalized, banks are focusing on creating a more efficient service for us, producing more methods of advancement in a more user-friendly front-end service.

 Through this mode of banking, paying bills online is done much faster and better since all our information is tracked through our banking applications.

-Digital banking also helps us to check our account history and transactions anywhere which ultimately satisfies customers like us since we are keeping a track of our daily transactions.
+Digital banking also helps us to check our account history and transactions anywhere, which ultimately satisfies customers like us since we are keeping track of our daily transactions.

 Artificial Intelligence is continuously contributing to the banking industry to deliver a greater level of value to us, decrease risks, and give better opportunities as the financial engines of our modern economy.

 Better performance, higher profitability, and reduction in risk are the main goals that the banking and financial sectors are trying to achieve.

 In this data-driven world, performance is dependent on those big data technologies which can store and manage data in real-time.

 Banks also have to mandatorily lend loans at a lower interest rate to priority sectors like agriculture, housing, and education.
 Data Analytics has played an essential role in reducing cost, product development, and increasing the client base for the banks.

 Indian Banks are slowly and steadily moving toward the digital revolution.
 In order to compete with other commercial banks, they are introducing innovative features in their offering and are trying to make the overall customer experience much more simple and flexible.